JOY6IX9INE/OperaGX-Discord-Promo-Gen/README.md

 ## Overview

 This Python script allows you to generate Opera GX promo codes using their API.
-It utilizes threading for concurrent generation, and you have the option to use proxies for additional anonymity.
+It utilizes threading for concurrent generation, and you have the option to use proxies to avoid rate limits.

 ## Features